-Professional Panel Procedure - these set out the basis upon which the professional advisers used in decisions to lend and to manage the Bank's lending are to be appointed, the ongoing monitoring of these relationships and the variations to instructions and other documents relating to such professionals.
+Professional Panel Procedure - these set out the basis upon which the professional advisers used in relation to the Bank's lending are to be appointed, the ongoing monitoring of these relationships and the variations to instructions and other documents relating to such professionals.

-Whistleblowing Policy - this encourages all staff to report any concerns related to the activities of the business.
+Whistleblowing Policy - this encourages all staff to report any concerns related to the activities of the business and outlines how staff should report any such concerns.
 The Whistleblowing Policy is designed to ensure that any matter raised under this procedure will be investigated thoroughly, promptly and confidentially.
 Additionally, the policy guarantees that no one will be victimised for raising a matter under this procedure.